 Part (i) imposes that the SVAR model (2) admits a stationary and causal solution.
 Part (ii) imposes that the densities of the shocks are continuously differentiable and certain moment conditions hold.
-Specifically, part (a) normalizes the shocks to have mean zero, variance one, and finite four $+ \delta$ moments.9 Additionally, we require the log density scores $\phi_k(x) = \partial \log \eta_k(x)/\partial x$ evaluated at the shocks to have finite $4 + \delta$ moments.
+Specifically, part (a) normalises the shocks to have mean zero, variance one and finite four+ δ moments.
+Part (b) density scores $\phi_k(x) = \partial \log \eta_k(x)/\partial x$ evaluated at the shocks to have finite $4 + \delta$ moments.
 Part (b) simplifies the construction of the efficient score functions.
-While this may at first glance appear a strong condition, in the Supplementary Material (Hoesch, Lee, and Mesters (2024, Lemma S20)), we show that simple sufficient condition is that the tails of the densities η_k converge to zero at a polynomial rate.
-The final part (iii) of the assumption imposes that $A(\alpha, \sigma)$ is invertible and that the parametrization chosen by the researcher is sufficiently smooth.10 These conditions can be easily verified for specific choices for $A(\alpha, \sigma)$.
+Whilst this may at first glance appear a strong condition, in Section S3 of the supplementary material we show that simple sufficient condition is that the tails of the densities η_k converge to zero at a polynomial rate.
+The final part (iii) of the assumption imposes that $A(\alpha, \sigma)$ is invertible and that the parametrization chosen by the researcher is sufficiently smooth.
+These conditions can be easily verified for specific choices for $A(\alpha, \sigma)$.